mattsawyer77/javascript/README.md

 ## <a name='properties'>Properties</a>

-  - Use dot notation when accessing properties.
+  - Use dot notation when accessing properties when possible.

     ```javascript
     var luke = {